Have fun seeing if you can re-tell parts of the Easter story in similar locations to where the Biblical events took place.

-The Easter story occurs in a wide variety of different places.
-Have fun seeing if you can re-tell parts of the Easter story you know in similar places to those the events took place in.
 You could make copies of the different parts of the story and put them in envelopes with the ‘address’ of where you have to be to share this part of the story together.
 Introduce the concept to your family and invite them to think of when you might be able to share each part of the story.
 Don’t worry about reading it in order.
-As long as you’re all vaguely families with the overall story, ask someone to do a quick recap of what’s happened so far and plunge into the story.
+As long as you’re all vaguely familiar with the overall story, ask someone to do a quick recap of what’s happened so far and plunge into the story.

-You could choose 2 or 3 of these and give the envelopes to families to do together during the week running up to Easter.
+You could choose 2 or 3 of these and give the envelopes to families to do together during the weeks and weekends running up to Easter.

-Re-tell the Peter denying Jesus (Matthew 26:69-75) in a yard, courtyard or patio area, or near some chickens or other birds.
+- Re-tell the story of Peter denying Jesus (Matthew 26:69-75) in a yard, courtyard or patio area, or near some chickens or other birds.

 For more creative ideas for re-telling Bible stories, get a set of Bible GodVenture52 cards.